This is not an easy topic to write about.

 According to the UK study half of all government backed films should be directed by women.
 Personally I am against this idea, as it suggests a form of selective discrimination.
 Films should be funded on how well they are perceived to make a profit, how good the screenplay is amongst other factors.
 But I am against the idea of funding women directors to tick a diversity box.

 Creating more female directors will take time, I believe that in this following century more notable woman directors will emerge.
-If you have any thoughts on this topic feel free to leave a comment in the section below.
+You can find me via Twitter here - @amyclarkefilms

 Resources - UK Major Study Into Female Directors | Netflix Explained Episode 18 - Why Women Are Paid Less | Director’s Logbook Are Men Better Filmmakers Than Women? | Mom’s In Film - Supporting Parent Filmmakers